 Here's what you'll need

 This healthy apple crisp recipe takes just a few simple ingredients to make.
-Here's what you'll need for the filling:
+Here's what you'll need for the apple filling:

 - Lemon juice - just a tablespoon of fresh lemon juice brightens the filling.

-- Cinnamon or pie spice - you can use either in the apple filling.
+- Cinnamon or pie spice - you can use either in the apple mixture.
 I like to use my homemade pie spice, which is mostly cinnamon with a bit of ginger, nutmeg, and allspice.

 - Pecans - chopped pecan give the crumble top it's texture and buttery flavor.